The Big Book of Hair Metal: The Illustrated Oral History of Heavy Metal’s Debauched Decade

 US orders: $38.00 US funds

 PayPal happily accepted.
 Ask me if you’d like a PayPal invoice (please indicate what country you are in), or just do yer usual and direct funds to firstname.lastname@example.org

-Sweet postage savings to be had for multiple orders (or two of pretty much anything – long story, ask me!) for overseas, or for US and Canada, any three or even four books at once.
+Sweet postage savings to be had for multiple orders (or two of pretty much anything – long story, ask me!).

 Or mail payment (personal check in US funds, cash, or INTERNATIONAL money order), to: